-This short article offers a few hints about how to SEE paintings more deeply.
-Although I have a life-long passion for art, I'm not a critic or a famous artist, so the best I can do is to share a few comments about what I have learned over the years in looking more deeply at art.
-If my comments are helpful to you, this article has served its purpose.
+I have a life-long passion for art, but I'm not a critic or a famous artist, so the best I can do is to share a few comments about what I have learned over the years in looking at art.

 Am I willing to make the effort?